Cindy Garcia

 What advice would you give to young women entering your industry?

-I would tell young women entering media and marketing to start building relationships early, and never underestimate the power of your own personal brand.
-Your reputation is your currency, so you must be reliable.
-Follow through on your commitments, and treat everyone with respect, from interns on up.
-You can learn something from absolutely everyone.
 I would encourage them to speak up and share their ideas.
-Sometimes women feel like they need to be 100% ready before raising their hand, but in reality, growth happens when you step out of your comfort zone, before you feel completely comfortable.
-Never be afraid to start, and never stop learning.
-Just remember to be transparent in everything that you do.
-Transparent and integrity go hand in hand.
+Sometimes women feel like they need to be 100% ready before raising their hand, but in reality, growth happens when you step out of your comfort zone.
+Don't be afraid to start networking!
+Remember to be transparent in everything that you do.
+Transparency and integrity go hand in hand.

 What values are most important to you in your work and personal life?